How People Experience Decision-Making and Digital Systems in 2026

 What the data shows

-Four signals stand out: people use digital or AI systems to support decisions, reliance increases when decisions feel difficult, verification behaviour is widespread, and most people retain personal responsibility even when using systems.
+Four signals stand out: people use digital or AI systems to support decisions; reliance increases when decisions feel difficult or uncertain; use is selective rather than constant; and most people retain personal responsibility even when using systems.

 In practice, the dominant pattern is not full delegation — it is supported decision-making.
-People rely on digital or AI systems selectively, particularly when decisions feel uncertain or effortful, while still seeing themselves as responsible for the final outcome.
+People rely on digital or AI systems selectively, particularly when decisions feel uncertain, complex, or effortful, while still seeing themselves as responsible for the final outcome.

 How people actually use AI in decisions